STAT545-UBC/STAT545-UBC-original-website/git07_git-github-rstudio.md

     - a directory on your computer
     - a Git repository, linked to a remote GitHub repository
     - an RStudio Project
+  * In the absence of other constraints, I suggest that all of your R projects have exactly this set-up.

 This should download the `README.md` file that we created on GitHub in the previous step.
 Look in RStudio's file browser pane for the `README.md` file.